 Their presence is a constructive reference point amongst the other, larger-scale works in the exhibition, where searing colour and fictitious representation is heavily employed.
 Whilst this show finds its basis in our perception and relationship to the natural world, the more understated format of Blossfeldt’s work, perhaps even photographed as a mere curiosity, undercuts the gloss and headache of the exhibition’s dystopian edge.

 The parallels between a simultaneous consumption of culture and nature are marked in Crooked Rain, Crooked Rain.
-Vested interests in both are exposed and moot.
-Nothing is exactly inspired by the natural world but is instead appropriated by the artists, each using nature’s social and ethical plasticity, co-opting in the unabashed human self-interest that comes with personal and collective provision.
+Vested interests in both are exposed.
+Nothing is exactly inspired by the natural world but is instead appropriated by the artists, each using nature’s social and ethical plasticity, co-opting it in the service of unabashed human self-interest that comes with personal and collective provision.
 As a result the cultural sanitization of our embraced nature has been mixed around a little, allowing for bleed-out.
 But whilst we may experiment with the ecological, it must still, ultimately, be contained; the once-personal means to our survival is reduced to our own preferences of intervention and framing.
 Nature remains of us and at arm’s length, just the way we like it.